(keep reading to learn what happened)

 Gordon, who now has a better understanding of Joe, watches dinner service.

-Gordon learns from Madelyn that it usually takes up to two hours to serve a meal.
+Gordon learns from Madelyn that it usually takes up to two hours to serve a meal, which is just ridiculous.

 During the dinner service, Gordon records locals and gets many negative reviews about P.J.’s Steakhouse.